Tyler-Kelly1/NVDAvsSPYML/README.md

-If you were on finicae bro social media in 2024 there is a good chance to saw the meme or similar memes to the one below.
+If you were on finance bro social media in 2024 there is a good chance to saw the meme or similar memes to the one below.

 ![Screenshot 2025-03-02 112123](https://github.com/user-attachments/assets/f1f9a092-c365-4d97-b41a-3fc406ae0c21)